-[42] Regarding the finances of his wife, Mr. Shilengudwa stated that her finances are irrelevant to a determination of this application as they keep their financial affairs separate.
-Money that she gives him comes in the form of a repayable loan.
-He nonetheless proceeds to set out his wife’s financial status and stated that she earns a monthly pension of N$ 1,250.00; has a N$ 300,000.00 pension reinvestment with FNB on which she receives monthly payments in an undisclosed amount; Bank Windhoek cheque account with closing balance of N$ 73,144.43 as at 04 August 2018; FNB cheque account with closing balance of N$ 9,284.74 as at 03 May 2018; Standard Bank cheque account with closing balance of N$ 94,133.73 as at 04 August 2018.
-He stated that these are the funds his wife uses for her daily expenses, including her half-share of common expenses.
+[47] Regarding the finances of the second applicant, the first applicant stated that her finances are irrelevant to a determination of this application as they keep their financial affairs separate.
+He nonetheless proceeded to explain that money that she gives him comes in the form of a repayable loan.
+He furthermore stated that she earns a monthly pension of N$ 1 250 ; a N$ 300,000 pension reinvestment with FNB on which she receives monthly payments in an undisclosed amount; Bank Windhoek cheque account with closing balance of N$ 73 144.43 as at 04 August 2018; FNB cheque account with closing balance of N$ 9 284.74 as at 03 May 2018; Standard Bank cheque account with closing balance of N$ 94 133.73 as at 04 August 2018.
+He stated that these are the funds his wife uses for her daily expenses.

-[43] As far as monthly expenses are concerned the applicant stated: N$ 9,000.00 per month in respect of rates and taxes; N$ 22,000.00 per month in respect of medical aid and insurance; N$ 35,000.00 per month in respect of his wife’s day-to-day living expenses; N$ 25,000.00 per month in respect of his own day-to-day living expenses.
+[48] As far as monthly expenses are concerned, the first applicant stated: N$ 9 000 per month in respect of rates and taxes; N$ 22 000 per month in respect of medical aid and insurance; N$ 35 000 per month in respect of the second applicant’s day-to-day living expenses; N$ 25 000 per month in respect of his own day-to-day living expenses.

-As regards assets he stated that he and his wife own fixed assets worth approximately N$ 14 million and have long – term liabilities approximating N$ 153,790.00.
+[49] As regards to their assets, the first applicant stated that their joint fixed assets are worth approximately N$ 14 000 000 and have long term liabilities of N$ 153 790.

-In respect of legal expenses, the applicant averred that an amount of N$ 250 000-00 was deposited, which he loaned from his children, a new bill awaited him in the amount of N$ 295 343-18.
-He furthermore stated that though his legal practitioners requested a deposit of N$ 250 000-00, the counsel has agreed to delay sending of invoices until after the outcome of this application.
+[50] In respect of legal expenses, the first applicant averred that an amount of N$ 250 000 was deposited, which he loaned from his children and a new invoice awaited him in the amount of N$ 295 343-18.
+He furthermore stated that though his legal practitioners requested a deposit of N$ 250 000, the counsel has agreed to delay the sending of invoices until after the outcome of this application.

+[51] The first applicant furthermore stated that the growth on the preserved Capricorn investment account is what was used by the applicants to defray their day to day expenses.

-[44] In opposition to the applicant’s rescission application the PG in her answering papers attacked the applicant’s averments on various scores, amongst others, a dispute about the veracity of the applicant’s balance sheet; variations in valuation figures of immoveable properties; absence of documentary proof to support the claimed values; failure to fully disclose all bank accounts and other earning interests; an omission to provide a register in respect of the cattle or the value of the cattle, inconsistencies between monthly withdrawals prior to preservation with those claimed to be monthly expenses now in these proceedings; exaggeration of monthly expenses borne out by bank statements; that N$ 3.8 million of the N$ 5 million that was in the applicant’s bank account was already transferred out of the account prior to the forfeiture order; and failure to disclose a N$ 2.9 million investment at Point Break; and that the applicant’s wife was admitted to and discharged from hospital prior to the preservation order obtained and not as applicant’s founding affidavit shortly after the grant of the preservation order.
+[52] In opposition to the applicant’s rescission application, the Prosecutor-General in her answering papers attacked the applicants’ averments on various scores, amongst others, a dispute about the veracity of the applicant’s balance sheet; variations in valuation figures of immoveable properties; absence of documentary proof to support the claimed values; failure to fully disclose all bank accounts and other earning interests; an omission to provide a register in respect of the cattle or the value of the cattle, inconsistencies between monthly withdrawals prior to preservation with those claimed to be monthly expenses in these proceedings; failure to disclose a N$ 2 900 000 investment at Point Break; that applicants business ‘Club Vaganza’ is still operational and that the second applicant was admitted to and discharged from hospital prior to the preservation order obtained and not as deposed in the applicant’s founding affidavit, shortly after the grant of the preservation order.